 and show how the introduction of a forcing time-scale modifies the body-dynamics.

-The vertical motion of bodies through a (density) stratified fluid is a problem with important applications
+The vertical motion of bodies through a density-stratified fluid is a problem

 This flow configuration is created in a table-top experiment by towing a fiber vertically through a

 stratified corn syrup solution and lubrication theory is used to model the dynamic flow configuration.

 We find long-wave instabilities along the fluid interface for layers that

 Here we characterize the brachistochrone path, or path of shortest time, in potential flow past a body,

 and we apply our theory to obtain new results related to Darwin's drift volume.

 Drift volume is related to a body's added mass and has important practical applications.